mckolu/DialogVisualization/README.md

 Incomplete description :) I haven't had time to clean the GitHub repo but I am planning to make it ready by 3/25/2022.

-DialogViz is a platform that allows analyzing dialogues between two students and creating several visualizations.
+DialogVisualization is a platform that allows analyzing dialogues between two students and creating several visualizations.

 ## Link to the full dissertation: